 Cheryl is a member of the Saulteau First Nations which is located in the BC Treaty 8 Territory at Moberly Lake, BC.
-Cheryl’s work experience includes: community engagement,planning and financial project management.
-Cheryl has a keen interest in program development and public administration to improve outcomes for aboriginal communities.
-Her passion and results based management practices working with First Nations and other aboriginal organizations in the Northeast region of BC has proven successful.
+Cheryl’s work experience includes: community engagement, community planning and financial project management.
+Mrs. Martens has a keen interest in program development with accountable public administration that aims to improve outcomes for aboriginal communities.

 Hailing from the east coast of Canada, Leone recently joined Treaty 8 Tribal Association.
 Leone has a Bachelors and Masters from the Memorial University of Newfoundland.
 She has a extensive background in creating databases, inventories, transcribing, conducting oral history interviews and working in archival settings.
-Her research interests are occupational folklife, guiding and hunting, and foodways.
+Her research interests are occupational folklife, guiding, hunting, and foodways.
 Her Master’s thesis, “Fishing is Not Everything: The Occupational Folklife of Guides at Pratt Falls Salmon Lodge” won two research awards.

 In her free time she enjoys travelling and volunteering.

 Site C EA Coordinator